1847123212/vl670/README.md

 by this development board due to an oversight.
 The downstream port may enter thermal shutdown below the actual current limit.

-3. Capacitance at the downstream port is only 1 uF.
+4. Capacitance at the downstream port is only 1 uF.
 Ideally it should be around 100 uF.

-4. Total capacitance of all power rails at the upstream port is greater than 10 uF - its power-on transient should be double-checked to see whether in-rush current violates the USB spec (it may still pass since different power rails are not switched on simultaneously).
+5. Total capacitance of all power rails at the upstream port is greater than 10 uF - its power-on transient should be double-checked to see whether in-rush current violates the USB spec (it may still pass since different power rails are not switched on simultaneously).

-5. The upstream and downstream USB ports have no ferrite beads for power rails nor common-mode chokes for the signals.
+6. The upstream and downstream USB ports have no ferrite beads for power rails nor common-mode chokes for the signals.
 Electromagnetic compatibility and noise performance is limited.

+7. A 10 ppm quartz crystal is used, but the actual measurement on a spectrum analyzer (with crystal oven frequency standard) shows the actual frequency error is 40 ppm or so (unsure, need to recheck).
+The 20 pF capacitors should be replaced with 18 pF capacitors.

-For a development board, problem (3), (4) and (5) probably doesn't matter, but fixing them is still a good practice.
+For a development board, problem (4), (5) and (6) probably doesn't matter, but fixing them is still a good practice.

 ### Photos